-Illinois offers a 4-day shotgun/muzzleloader whitetail season the first week of December.
+Illinois offers a 4-day shotgun/muzzleloader/ rifle whitetail season the first week of December.
 The gun hunt takes place over the weekend starting on Thursday and ending Sunday.
-Firearm tags are applied for online during the lottery period in the summer or purchased over-the-counter after October 15th (if there are any left).
+Firearm tags are applied for online during the lottery period in the summer or purchased over the counter after October 15th (if there are any left).
 Gun tags are county and season specific in Illinois.
-Deer hunters will also have to purchase a hunting license and habitat stamp, both can be purchased online or over-the-counter.
+Deer hunters will also have to purchase a hunting license and habitat stamp, both can be purchased online or over the counter.
 We recommend purchasing your hunting license and habitat stamp online at the Illinois DNR website before trying to purchase the actual tags at a DNR vendor.
 (Most sporting goods store/ some gas stations sell hunting tags and licensing)

 Whitetail Hunting Strategy During December Firearm Season